SamBailey6194/pointless_impressions/docs/markdowns/FEATURES.md

 - "Remove" button allows users to delete items from the cart instantly.

 **Cart Synchronization:**
-- Cart UUID is synced between localStorage and cookies to ensure backend and frontend are always in sync.
+- Cart is stored in cookies session id
-- All cart data is fetched from the backend to prevent stale or out-of-sync UI.
+- It updates via AJAX to keep backend and frontend in sync.

 **AJAX Integration:**
 - All cart updates (quantity, framing, removal) use AJAX for a seamless user experience.